 Please log into the webinar 15 – 30 minutes before start time.

 2:30 – 4:30 pm CDT

-Below-ground slabs and walls of basements and crawlspaces insulation
+- Learn how to insulate below-ground slabs and walls of basements and crawlspaces

 Each webinar session earns continuing education credit and can be registered for individually.
 All attendees must log-on through their own email – attendees may not watch together if they wish to earn continuing education credit.
 HalfMoon Education Inc. must be able to prove attendance if either the attendee or HalfMoon Education Inc. is audited.

 Certificates of completion can be downloaded in PDF form upon passing a short quiz.
 A link to the quiz will be sent to each qualifying attendee immediately after the webinar.
 The certificate can be downloaded from the Results page of the quiz upon scoring 80% or higher.